montana-science-center/exhibit-schlieren-imaging/README.md

 ## Raspberry pi on/off button

-**TODO:** install and on/off switch so we don't risk corrupting the SD card by pulling the power cable / turning the power strip off.
+**TODO:** install an on/off switch so we don't risk corrupting the SD card by pulling the power cable / turning the power strip off.

 ### References:
 - [https://www.instructables.com/Raspberry-Pi-Power-Button/](https://www.instructables.com/Raspberry-Pi-Power-Button/)